 And then to our last learning.

 Even though our presentation is over 5 years old, e-Commerce is still a relatively new subject.
-Though there are some principles like the focus on the customer experience that seem to be universal for driving success, there’s still a lot of variability down to the context of what customers actually want.
+Though there are some principles like the focus on the customer experience that seem to be universal for driving e-Commerce success, much still comes down to the context of what your target customers actually want.

 They have to park their egos and sense of entitlement due to their job title.
 They have to hand over decision making to the people who actually have e-Commerce knowledge.
 Those who have taken the time to learn more about e-Commerce.

 When you work in e-Commerce, you know that there is no one golden answer.
 It’s the customer who ultimately decides if you are right or wrong.
 And that’s why and how you must continue to learn more about e-Commerce.

 If you’re in a business, where you don’t realise that, then your online store is unlikely to be successful.